Skip To Main Content

 How do I qualify for this tax break?

-There are three tests you must meet in order to treat the gain from the sale of your main home as tax-free:
+There are three tests you must meet in order to exclude gain from the sale of your main home:

 • Ownership: You must have owned the home for at least two years (730 days or 24 full months) during the five years prior to the date of your sale.
 It doesn't have to be continuous, nor does it have to be the two years immediately preceding the sale.
 If you lived in a house for a decade as your primary residence, then rented it out for two years prior to the sale, for example, you would still qualify under this test.